malwinarzepka/malwinarzepka.github.io/content/teaching/SQL/index.md

  # caption: 'Embed rich media such as videos and LaTeX math'
 ---
 ## Course structure:
-  I develop my courses for full-time and part-time students, taking into account their needs and limitations.
-The course covers everything from data queries and programming to table joins and subqueries for full-time students.
-Part-time students focus on filtering, aggregate functions, and grouping to gain essential competencies they can use in their careers.
+  I design my courses for both full-time and part-time students, taking into mind their requirements and limits.
+Full-time students will learn about everything from data queries and programming to table joins and subqueries.
+Part-time students concentrate on filtering, aggregate functions, and grouping to develop skills that will be useful in their future jobs.
-  Each class has an introduction, examples, and hands-on tasks.
-These individual or small-group tasks enable students contribute and reinforce their learning.
-After students do the exercises, I check them right away. providing fast comments to confirm understanding and address any errors immediately.
+  Each class includes an introduction, examples, and hands-on activities.
+These individual or small-group assignments allow students to contribute and reinforce their learning.
+I immediately verify students answers once they complete the exercises.
+Quick comments to ensure understanding and rectify any problems right away.

 ---
-## The overarching goals of my Big Data Analysis class include:
+## Goals of my Big Data Analysis class include:

   - Developing proficiency in SQL for data querying.
   - Building an understanding of relational databases and how to integrate data across multiple tables.